 Indeed, accelerating the implementation of the Commonwealth’s priorities in support of the Beijing+25 Platform for Action requires national action.
 The key to accelerating these commitments lies at the national level.
 That’s one of the lessons the Millennium Development Goals gave us.
 Let’s take heed.

-Myn Garcia is Deputy Director-General of the Commonwealth Foundation.
+Myn Garcia is a former Deputy Director-General of the Commonwealth Foundation.